Walls phase: Settlement pattern

-Burial

 Pottery

 Walls ceramics consist mainly of large globular jars, short necked water bottles and many different bowl forms.
 The pottery was usually decorated by incising and engraving lines, punctated patterns and the application of handles and appendages to the vessel form.
 The frequency of different vessel types and pastes have helped to define the phase from surrounding phases.
 Like at most Mississippian sites, Mississippi Plain and Bell Plain are the most common types.
 Other types include Parkin Punctated, Barton Incised, Old Town Red Filmed, Walls Engraved, Rhodes Incised, Ranch Incised, and Hull Engraved.